IHEC/ihec-assay-standards/pipelines/ChIP-Seq/encode-wrapper/readme.md

 Check singularity version with `singularity --version` to make sure it's at least `2.5.2` .

-To run ENCODE test tasks, do `./singularity_test_tasks.sh` .
+To run ENCODE test tasks, do `./singularity_test_tasks.sh Local` .
 The output of tests will be written in ` test_tasks_results` .
 Make sure all test pass, by looking through jsons generated.

 Run `chip.py -get` to get IHEC ChIP test data for MCF10A cell line.